ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: codeblock}

  The action in the example uses the JavaScript `request` library to make an HTTP request to the Yahoo Weather API, and extracts fields from the JSON result.
-The [References](./openwhisk_reference.html#openwhisk_ref_javascript_environments) detail the Node.js packages that you can use in your actions.
+The [References](./openwhisk_reference.html#openwhisk_ref_javascript_environments) detail the Node.js packages that you can use in your Actions.

-  This example also shows the need for asynchronous actions.
+  This example also shows the need for asynchronous Actions.
 The action returns a Promise to indicate that the result of this action is not available yet when the function returns.
 Instead, the result is available in the `request` callback after the HTTP call completes, and is passed as an argument to the `resolve()` function.

 2. Run the following commands to create the action and invoke it: